 international conversations and research

-The city centre plays a fundamental and dynamic role in making the city a vibrant and liveable place.
-It is the site of exchange not only of goods and services but also information and ideas, a place where work interacts with leisure and play, and where people’s lives intersect.
+Positively, it is the site of exchange not only of goods and services but also information and ideas, a place where work interacts with leisure and play, and where people’s lives intersect.
 It is literally the beating heart of the city.
-But that heart is under immense and sustained pressures.
+But changing patterns of commerce, retailing and residential living, and the need to contribute to responses to climate change are challenging its future character, putting the downtown under immense and sustained pressures.

-This AHRC funded project examines these pressures across different cities of the world.
-It seeks to learn from the varying responses and experiences of city centres around the world, to explore the future of city centres, asking: who is it for?
+This international initiative started with an AHRC funded project examining these pressures on city centres across different cities of the world - from the UK, Australia, South Africa and Brazil - but is now reaching out to cities globally, asking: Who is it for?
 What is it for?
 Where does the future lie?
-How can its future be guided?”
+How can its future be guided?

 How to get involved